titan-data/titan/docs/src/lifecycle/kubernetes.rst

 .. attention ::

-   Kubernetes support is currently in an _alpha_ state.
+   Kubernetes support is currently in an _beta_ state.
 Many elements of configurability and reliability have not yet been fully fleshed out, and it may not work in all environments.

-In addition to the general immaturity of Kubernetes support, there are some specific known limitations with alpha:
+In addition to the general immaturity of Kubernetes support, there are some specific known limitations with beta:

 * There is no method to specify volume sizes.
 While the amount of data pushed and pulled will remain the logical size of the dataset, volumes must be